kodemore/chocs/README.md

 def hello():
     ...
 ```
-Above example limits `id` parameters to accept digits only, so `/pet/abc` and `/pet/abc1` will no longer match
+This restricts the `id` parameter to accept only digits, so `/pet/abc` and `/pet/abc1` will no longer match route's
-route's pattern.
+pattern.

-### Wildcarded routes
+### Wildcard routes

-Asterisk (`*`) can be used to in route's pattern to match any possible combination.
-Keep in mind routes which DO NOT
+Asterisks (`*`) can be used in the route's pattern to match any possible combination.
+Keep in mind that routes which
-contain wildcards are prioritised over the ones with wildcards.
+_do not_ contain wildcards are prioritised over routes with wildcards.

 ```python
 from chocs import router